harakeke-2024/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Barbora

-- I can play the guitar.
+- I have 2 kids
-- I love camping.
+- I love to bake bread
-- I am afraid of birds.
+- My husband is Kiwi

-## Buzz Aldrin
+## Sam

-- I can hula hoop.
+- I like steak n cheese pie
-- I love climbing trees.
+- I killed someone
-- I am afraid of dentists.
+- I punched a kid in the face